WoFMate

 Making currency continuous

 Inspector currency of technical knowledge isn't a one-off qualification — it's a maintained state, and like every maintained state in a QMS, it needs a system rather than good intentions.
-That's the thinking behind WoFMate's VIRM alerts and inspector quizzing module (in development): amendments flagged to every affected inspector, read attestation recorded, comprehension quizzed, results feeding the training record automatically.
+That's the thinking behind WoFMate's VIRM alerts and inspector quizzing module: amendments flagged to every affected inspector, read attestation recorded, comprehension quizzed on the Complete tier, results feeding the training record automatically.

 Until your site has a mechanism — software or otherwise — the noticeboard is carrying a compliance load it was never designed for.